-A beautiful, homelike environment for learning, socialization, character building and most importantly spiritual growth, Cornerstone Classical School’s goal is to make learning exciting and fun.
+A beautiful, homelike environment for learning, socialization, character building and most importantly spiritual growth, CCS’s goal is to make learning exciting and fun.
 Cornerstone’s prekindergarten staff has developed a curriculum that is an active balance of activities: teacher directed and child initiated.

 Understanding what children at this age level love and that they are excited to learn, this is reflected in Cornerstone’s program.
 Learning in the classroom is fun and exciting through phonics, hands-on math, writing skills, science, Spanish, art, music, and play.
 Character development is taught through Bible stories and Bible verses as well as through individual assessment.
 Each child works at his/her own pace and ability.
-Cornerstone Classical School’s staff are actively involved in each child’s social and character development, while focusing on each individual’s gifts and talents.
+The CCS staff is actively involved in each child’s social and character development, while focusing on each individual’s gifts and talents.